-Students have an additional opportunity to provide feedback six months after graduation by completing the Alumni Assessment and asking the employer to complete the Employer Assessment.
-The School of Nursing contacts the student by either emailing the links to the student's non-TTUHSC email address or mails the Alumni and Employer assessments to the permanent address listed with the TTUHSC Registrar's office at the time of graduation.
+Students have an additional opportunity to provide feedback six months after graduation by completing the Alumni Assessment.
+The School of Nursing contacts the student by either emailing the links to the student's non-TTUHSC email address or mails the Alumni assessments to the permanent address listed with the TTUHSC Registrar's office at the time of graduation.
 Students should notify the Registrar of changes to permanent address and the non-TTUHSC email information to ensure delivery.